 Consider these three critical questions before you begin your remote work journey:

 Which actionable steps can you take right now to play on your business strengths while continuing to add value to your services?

 After reading this article, what areas of opportunity have you identified that are blocking you from embracing the remote work model?

-Now that you are aware of these opportunities, determine what, if any, actions you should take to remove these blocks?
+Now that you are aware of these opportunities, what, if any, actions should you take to remove these blocks?

 This post was updated with new information in June 2020.